-The retail industry continues to be a hotbed of innovation, with activity driven by technology, regulatory reforms, and risk mitigation, and the growing importance of technologies such as customer service robotics, robotic inventory management, voice commerce, and smart checkout.
+The retail industry continues to be a hotbed of innovation.
+Activity driven by technology, regulatory reforms, and risk mitigation, and the growing importance of technologies such as customer service robotics, robotic inventory management, voice commerce, and smart checkout.
 In the last three years alone, there have been over 133,000 patents filed and granted in the retail industry, according to GlobalData’s report on Cybersecurity: Biometric payments.
+Buy the report here.

 Biometric payments is a key innovation area in cybersecurity

 Biometric payment refers to the use of biometric authentication in order to authorise fund deduction from an individual’s bank account.
 The technology uses physical characteristics such as fingerprint scanning.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
 According to GlobalData, there are 80+ companies, spanning technology vendors, established retail companies, and up-and-coming start-ups engaged in the development and application of biometric payments.

 Key players in biometric payments – a disruptive innovation in the retail industry